FilbertEH/Numerical-Methods-Final-Project/README.md

 # Image Denoising using Quadratic Interpolation

-This is my final project for Numerical Methods.
+Final project for Numerical Methods.
 The goal is to take an image, add Salt and Pepper noise to it, and then remove the noise using Newton's Quadratic Interpolation.

 ## What it does